- Written by Dr.Mehmet Demircioglu

 When I answer a patient, I am not only asking whether I can place grafts.
 I am asking whether the result will age well, whether the donor area can tolerate the harvest, whether the hairline suits the face, and whether the patient understands the recovery timeline.
 A technically possible surgery is not always a wise surgery.

-The most important theme in this page is simple.
-A hair transplant is not about moving the largest number of grafts possible.
-It is about using the right grafts in the right place, at the right density, with respect for the future.
+The most important theme in this page is donor discipline.
+A hair transplant should use the right grafts in the right place, at the right density, with respect for the future.

 A hair transplant is a surgical redistribution of hair.
 I take follicular units from a donor area, usually the back and sides of the scalp, and place them into areas where the hair has thinned or disappeared.
 These transplanted follicles usually keep many of the characteristics of the donor area, which is why they can continue to grow for many years in their new location.